Richard Lovelady: Atlanta Braves

-On March 30, 2023, Lovelady was traded to the Atlanta Braves in exchange for cash and was optioned to the Triple-A Gwinnett Stripers.
+On March 30, 2023, Lovelady was traded to the Atlanta Braves in exchange for cash considerations and was optioned to the Triple-A Gwinnett Stripers.
 He appeared in 4 games for Gwinnett, recording a 7.20 ERA with 4 strikeouts in 5 innings pitched.

 Oakland Athletics

 On April 13, 2023, Lovelady was claimed off waivers by the Oakland Athletics.
 In 27 games for Oakland, he posted a 4.63 ERA with 24 strikeouts in 23 1/3 innings pitched.
 On July 23, manager Mark Kotsay announced that Lovelady would not return in 2023 after suffering a strain of the pronator muscle in his left forearm.
 On October 4, Lovelady was removed from the 40–man roster and sent outright to the Triple–A Las Vegas Aviators.
 He elected free agency following the season on November 6.

 Chicago Cubs

 On January 31, 2024, Lovelady signed a minor league contract with the Chicago Cubs.
 After 10 appearances for the Triple–A Iowa Cubs, Lovelady was added to Chicago's major league roster on April 28.
 In 7 appearances for Chicago, he struggled to a 7.94 ERA with 6 strikeouts across 5 2/3 innings pitched.
 On May 14, Lovelady was designated for assignment by the Cubs.